nicklockwood/SwiftFormat/README.md

 If you prefer, you can also use unix pipes to include swiftformat as part of a command chain.
 For example, this is an alternative way to format a file:

-    cat /path/to/file.swift | swiftformat -o /path/to/file.swift
+    cat /path/to/file.swift | swiftformat --output /path/to/file.swift

-Omitting the `-o /path/to/file.swift` will print the formatted file to `stdout`.
+Omitting the `--output /path/to/file.swift` will print the formatted file to `stdout`.

-That seems like an cumbersome process - can I automate it?
+That seems like a cumbersome process - can I automate it?
 ----------------------------------------------------------

 Yes.
 Once you are confident that SwiftFormat isn't going to wreck your code, there are a couple of approaches you can take to run it automatically: